What you need to do to get goods through customs if you’re using a UK port which uses the Goods Vehicle Movement Service.

 You may need to create a goods movement reference for journeys of goods through locations using the Goods Vehicle Movement Service from:

-- the EU (not including Ireland) to Great Britain (England, Wales and Scotland) — a goods movement reference is required for all movements
+- the EU (not including Ireland) to Great Britain (England, Wales and Scotland) — a goods movement reference is needed for all movements

-- Ireland to Great Britain — a goods movement reference is only required if you’re moving goods under the Common Transit Convention using a Transit Accompanying Document
+- Ireland to Great Britain — a goods movement reference is only needed if you’re moving goods under the Common Transit Convention using a Transit Accompanying Document

-- Great Britain to the EU — a goods movement reference is required for all movements
+- Great Britain to the EU — a goods movement reference is needed for all movements and it must be in place before attending the port of departure

-- Great Britain to Northern Ireland — a goods movement reference is required for all movements
+- Great Britain to Northern Ireland — a goods movement reference is needed for all movements

-- Northern Ireland to Great Britain — a goods movement reference is required for movements in the following circumstances:
+- Northern Ireland to Great Britain — a goods movement reference is needed for movements in the following circumstances:

 - Common Transit Convention movements